 Sunlight exposure is very important to your health since, according to studies, it increases the release of Serotonin; a hormone associated with tranquility and a better mood.

 Personally, I allow no internet after 11 p.m.
-It took me a month to adapt but it feels amazing and gives me more energy.
+It took me a month to adapt but it feels amazing and gives me more energy, and get me into a better mood.

 There has always been a link between how one`s face looks and the emotions we feel.
 According to psychologists at the University of Cardiff; people whose ability to frown is compromised by cosmetic botox injections are happier, on average, than people who can frown.
 So yes, smiling will ease a bad mood even if you force it.

 Take one minute each morning to smile.
 Stretch your mouth, draw the biggest smile you can ever have and hold it for 60 seconds.
-It will make you feel better.
+It will definitely get you into a better mood.

 5. Say: I will worry about it tomorrow